Henry Schein (NASDAQ:HSIC) Upgraded to “B” at TheStreet

-Henry Schein (NASDAQ:HSIC) was upgraded by equities research analysts at TheStreet from a “c” rating to a “b” rating in a report released on Monday, TheStreetRatingsTable reports.
+Henry Schein (NASDAQ:HSIC) was upgraded by stock analysts at TheStreet from a “c” rating to a “b” rating in a research note issued on Monday, TheStreetRatingsTable reports.

-A number of other equities research analysts have also commented on HSIC.
-ValuEngine lowered Henry Schein from a “hold” rating to a “sell” rating in a research report on Friday, August 7th.
-Barrington Research upgraded Henry Schein from a “market perform” rating to an “outperform” rating and set a $72.00 price objective for the company in a report on Tuesday.
-Zacks Investment Research upgraded Henry Schein from a “sell” rating to a “hold” rating and set a $71.00 price objective for the company in a report on Monday, July 20th.
-Finally, BidaskClub upgraded Henry Schein from a “hold” rating to a “buy” rating in a report on Wednesday, October 28th.
-Four analysts have rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and a consensus target price of $64.08.
+A number of other research firms have also recently weighed in on HSIC.
+Barrington Research raised shares of Henry Schein from a “market perform” rating to an “outperform” rating and set a $72.00 price objective for the company in a research report on Tuesday.
+Zacks Investment Research raised shares of Henry Schein from a “sell” rating to a “hold” rating and set a $71.00 price objective for the company in a research report on Monday, July 20th.
+ValuEngine cut shares of Henry Schein from a “hold” rating to a “sell” rating in a research report on Friday, August 7th.
+Finally, BidaskClub upgraded shares of Henry Schein from a “hold” rating to a “buy” rating in a research note on Wednesday, October 28th.
+Four investment analysts have rated the stock with a sell rating, six have assigned a hold rating and five have given a buy rating to the stock.
+The company has an average rating of “Hold” and an average target price of $64.08.

-Henry Schein (NASDAQ:HSIC) last released its quarterly earnings results on Monday, November 2nd.
-The company reported $1.03 EPS for the quarter, topping the Zacks’ consensus estimate of $0.77 by $0.26.
-The company had revenue of $2.84 billion for the quarter, compared to analyst estimates of $2.45 billion.
-Henry Schein had a return on equity of 11.51% and a net margin of 6.35%.
-Henry Schein’s revenue was up 13.2% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.90 earnings per share.
-Equities analysts anticipate that Henry Schein will post 2.53 EPS for the current year.
+Henry Schein (NASDAQ:HSIC) last posted its quarterly earnings data on Monday, November 2nd.
+The company reported $1.03 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.77 by $0.26.
+The firm had revenue of $2.84 billion during the quarter, compared to analysts’ expectations of $2.45 billion.
+Henry Schein had a net margin of 6.35% and a return on equity of 11.51%.
+The firm’s quarterly revenue was up 13.2% on a year-over-year basis.
+During the same quarter last year, the company posted $0.90 EPS.
+Equities analysts expect that Henry Schein will post 2.53 earnings per share for the current fiscal year.

-A number of hedge funds have recently bought and sold shares of the business.
-Flagship Harbor Advisors LLC grew its stake in Henry Schein by 33.3% in the second quarter.
-Flagship Harbor Advisors LLC now owns 800 shares of the company’s stock valued at $46,000 after purchasing an additional 200 shares in the last quarter.
-Radnor Capital Management LLC grew its stake in Henry Schein by 3.5% in the third quarter.
-Radnor Capital Management LLC now owns 5,990 shares of the company’s stock valued at $352,000 after purchasing an additional 200 shares in the last quarter.
-CIBC Asset Management Inc grew its stake in Henry Schein by 1.7% in the second quarter.
-CIBC Asset Management Inc now owns 12,651 shares of the company’s stock valued at $739,000 after purchasing an additional 211 shares in the last quarter.
-Oppenheimer Asset Management Inc. boosted its stake in shares of Henry Schein by 2.8% during the 2nd quarter.
-Oppenheimer Asset Management Inc. now owns 8,260 shares of the company’s stock worth $482,000 after acquiring an additional 228 shares during the period.
-Finally, Bailard Inc. boosted its stake in shares of Henry Schein by 6.6% during the 2nd quarter.
-Bailard Inc. now owns 4,544 shares of the company’s stock worth $265,000 after acquiring an additional 280 shares during the period.
-Hedge funds and other institutional investors own 99.97% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Flagship Harbor Advisors LLC boosted its holdings in Henry Schein by 33.3% during the second quarter.
+Flagship Harbor Advisors LLC now owns 800 shares of the company’s stock worth $46,000 after buying an additional 200 shares in the last quarter.
+Radnor Capital Management LLC boosted its holdings in Henry Schein by 3.5% during the third quarter.
+Radnor Capital Management LLC now owns 5,990 shares of the company’s stock worth $352,000 after buying an additional 200 shares in the last quarter.
+CIBC Asset Management Inc boosted its holdings in Henry Schein by 1.7% during the second quarter.
+CIBC Asset Management Inc now owns 12,651 shares of the company’s stock worth $739,000 after buying an additional 211 shares in the last quarter.
+Oppenheimer Asset Management Inc. boosted its holdings in Henry Schein by 2.8% during the second quarter.
+Oppenheimer Asset Management Inc. now owns 8,260 shares of the company’s stock worth $482,000 after buying an additional 228 shares in the last quarter.
+Finally, Bailard Inc. boosted its holdings in Henry Schein by 6.6% during the second quarter.
+Bailard Inc. now owns 4,544 shares of the company’s stock worth $265,000 after buying an additional 280 shares in the last quarter.
+99.97% of the stock is currently owned by hedge funds and other institutional investors.

 Henry Schein, Inc, a solutions company for health care professionals, provides health care products and services to office-based dental practitioners and laboratories, physician practices, government, institutional health care clinics, and other alternate care clinics worldwide.
 It operates in two segments, Health Care Distribution, and Technology and Value-Added Services.